And as proud as I am to be part of that unbroken string, I sense a common emotion here, and that is a certain aggregate readiness for Rush to be back.

 Every time you find something that seems like a good idea or whatever, take a look.

-Uh does this what at what cost does this come?
+At what cost does this come?

-Somebody gonna lose some hours on this?
+Somebody going to lose some hours on this?

-Anyone hurting on that?
+Anybody hurting on that?

 Other proposals for cutting losses include changes in the financing of retiree health care, uh-oh, and closing some mail handling centers and post offices.